 How do I enroll in a Covered California Marketplace Health Plan?

 California State health insurance applications are accepted once a year at open enrollment.
-The next open enrollment period is November 1, 2016 through January 31, 2017.
+The next open enrollment period is November 1, 2023 until January 31, 2024.
 During this time frame, you may apply for a new plan or switch Covered California plans.
 You do not have to have a special reason to apply.
 If you miss enrolling during this period, you will not be able to apply for Obamacare coverage until the next open enrollment.
 Exceptions apply.

 You may apply for Covered California health insurance outside of open enrollment if any of the following apply to you:

 - You have a qualifying life event, such as an involuntary loss of coverage, relocation, a change in marital status, or the birth of a child.
 To apply for a special enrollment, you must submit an application within 60 days of the event date.